 Closed on Mondays and August for maintenance

 http://www.uogashi-meicha.co.jp/shop/ginza/ (Japanese only)

 This store sells a wide selection of Japanese and Chinese teas and implements for sado, which means the tea ceremony.
-Yamamotoyama is not only a shop that sells tea, but also owns 2 café shops inside itself.
-At the front side of the shop you can have some simple sweets and tea, in the back of the shop are tables and chairs for tea and wagashi or sembei.
+Yamamotoyama is one of the biggest tea makers in Japan and there are shops in multiple locations.
 The best thing is you can order your favorites tea products from overseas!

 If you are interested in shopping for tea, have you experienced participating in a tea ceremony?
 There is a Tea ceremony experience at Bonsai Museum!
 You can participate in a tea ceremony at a traditional Japanese house with a nice view of Bonsai trees in the Japanese garden.
 Find out details from the website below.Experience a tea ceremony at Bonsai Museum (View at Voyagin)